Acceleration Studies Foundation

 WHERE: U. of Phoenix, and other locations in the greater Seattle area.

-MODERATORS: Jan Vandenbos (email), Ryan Rawson, and Dave Gould
+PAST MODERATORS: Jan Vandenbos (email), Ryan Rawson, and Dave Gould

 Salon Wiki